Contractors

 • Review the contractor’s portfolio to ensure their style and quality align with your event’s needs.

-• Verify that contractors have the necessary licenses and certifications required for their trade.
+• Verify that contractors have the necessary licences and certifications required for their trade.

 • Clearly state the duration of the contract and the start and end dates.

-• Outline the payment schedule (specify acceptable payment methods), including any deposits, progress payments, and final payments.
+• Outline acceptable payment methods and the payment schedule, including any required deposits, progress payments, and final payments.

 • Ensure contractors have adequate insurance to cover any potential damages or liabilities.